North077/Swipe/README.md

 // create a new swipe listener const swipe = new Swipe((data) => {
-  // data is a object with three properties, strength, angle and direction. irection can be (u, d, l, r, ul, dl, ur, dr) console.log(data);
+  // data is a object with three properties, strength, angle and direction.
+  // direction can be (u, d, l, r, ul, dl, ur, dr) console.log(data);

 });